-Dr Corrina Bonshek is an Australian composer whose music draws on her love of nature and birdsong.
+Dr Corrina Bonshek is an Australian composer whose music is inspired by sounds and patterns in nature and her meditation practice.
 Her music has been described as ‘beautifully shaped and contemplative’ (Clare MacClean, 2013) and ‘deeply spiritual in intent’ (Anne Boyd, 2002).
 She graduated with a PhD in Contemporary Arts in 2007 from University of Western Sydney, where she was the first music postgraduate to divide her submission equally between a composition portfolio and musicological thesis.
 She studied composition with Dr Bruce Crossman, and has since received mentoring from Grawemeyer award-winning composer Professor Chinary Ung, who describes her music as ‘connecting to the essence of South-East Asian music – timelessness’.

-Corrina has created several music-art collaborative works sometimes in unconventional settings.
-The most recent of these is Journey to the Centre for Centennial Park Sydney’s new public labyrinth.
-This audio work (featuring nature sounds by Wild Ambience) is permanently installed and can be heard by streaming or downloading the audio onto your mobile phone.
+Corrina’s music has been performed around the world (USA, Indian, Thailand, Taiwan, Cambodia, UK and Australia) in concert halls, galleries, parks and non-arts venues.
+She recently composed and directed 90-minute Song to the Earth, a live music installation for string orchestra and percussion for 2018 Bleach Festival & Gold Coast Commonwealth Games Arts & Culture Festival.
+Her site-specific work Journey to the Centre is permanently installed in Centennial Park Sydney’s new public labyrinth and can be heard by streaming or downloading the audio onto your mobile phone.
 There were 5,000 downloads of this piece in the first year, and was featured on ABC TV The Compass Program, ABC Radio National Off Track and is the subject of a 30-minute radio feature for ABC Radio National’s The Rhythm Divine called The Labyrinth meditation (available as a download).

-Corrina has been the receipt of numerous grants and awards including Australia Council for the Arts – Skills Grant, University Western Sydney Community Development Grant, Parramatta City Council Heritage Grant, Parramatta City Council Arts & Culture Grant, Australian Postgraduate Award, Marieanne Rosenberg Musicology Prize, Shane Simpson Composition Prize, Guitar Factory and Sound Devices Scholarship.
+Corrina has been the receipt of numerous grants and awards including Queensland Arts Showcase Program, City of Gold Coast RADF Generate Program, City of Gold Coast RADF Activate Program, Australia Council for the Arts – Skills Grant, University Western Sydney Community Development Grant, Parramatta City Council Heritage Grant, Parramatta City Council Arts & Culture Grant, Australian Postgraduate Award, Marieanne Rosenberg Musicology Prize, Shane Simpson Composition Prize, Guitar Factory and Sound Devices Scholarship.

 Between 2000-2007, Corrina was a sessional lecturer/tutor in musicology at University Western Sydney.
 During this time she presented numerous papers on experimental music-theatre (including her own creative practice) at conferences including National Conference of Musicology Society of Australia, Symposium of the International Society of Musicology, Graduate Music Symposia of the Sydney Chapter of the Musicological Society, and the annual symposia of University of Western Sydney School of Arts.
 Corrina has written articles for Australian Music Centre’s Resonate Magazine, Cut Common, Body Space and Technology, Contemporary Music Review and published a chapter in The Big Fish: Consciousness as Structure, Body and Space (Rodolphi).